ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Paul - there must be *some* nesting - otherwise how could you opt out of TDM but not inference?

-Alissa - this depends on you having a clear definiition of TDM already.
+Alissa - this depends on you having a clear definition of TDM already.

 Paul - this depends on the definition from the EU, which is designed to be a superset of other uses.
 This is where the nesting idea comes from.

 Brad - not sure that's true.

 Alissa - if that's true, maybe that's fine.
 The other five could be a subspace of TDM?
-But there still seems to be disagreement (e.g. inferenece).
+But there still seems to be disagreement (e.g. inference).
 Important that users can distinguish from each other and user can make decisions about (dis)allow).

 Timid Robot - going to be hard to avoid subsets.
 If we try to avoid this the vocab will be very verbose and hard to use.
 Hierarchy adds value in terms of describing generics.
 Enables content holders to avoid having to describe specifics.